Skip to main content

 Is life insurance more expensive for plumbers?

-Plumbers are generally rated as higher risk due to the physical nature of the work, confined spaces, manual handling, and exposure to hazardous materials.
-That said, premiums vary quite a bit between insurers.
+Plumbers are usually treated as higher risk than office workers because of the physical work, confined spaces, heavy lifting, and hazardous materials.
+Premiums still vary a lot between insurers.
 A maintenance plumber servicing homes is assessed differently to a commercial plumber on construction sites.
-Comparing quotes across providers is the best way to find competitive rates.
+Comparing quotes across our panel of insurers is the best way to find a competitive price for the work you actually do.

 Does the type of plumbing work I do matter?